Feb 03 , 2017

 Bruise Juice Formula

-Bruise Juice has a significantly different formula construction that the Ho Family Dit Da Jow previously discussed.
+Bruise Juice has a significantly different formula construction than the Ho Family Dit Da Jow previously discussed.
 The Bruise Juice still carefully combines a variety of herbs to perform all of its synergistic qualities, but it is designed with a different focus.
 It seeks, first and foremost, to reduce inflammation and strongly drive out Blood stasis.
 Rather than producing heat like the Ho Family formula, it is a cooling mix that promotes the reduction of inflammation.
 It is primarily a formula for reducing very serious bruising, swelling, and stagnation.

 All three of these formulas have the same philosophy of dit da jow in common: They use a synergistic blend of herbs to address certain specific functions of the body to aid and support the body in its own self-healing work.